Areeesha-Kainat/Marketplace_Builder_Hackathon_2025_Rental_Ecommerce/README.md

 # Marketplace_Builder_Hackathon_2025_Rental_Ecommerce

-This repository contains two main folders: note and Documentation, each serving a distinct purpose in the context of the Marketplace Builder Hackathon 2025.
+Welcome to the **Marketplace Builder Hackathon 2025 - Rental Ecommerce** repository!
+This repository contains all tasks and documentation for the hackathon, organized into three folders: `day1`, `day2`, and `day3`.

-## Folders Overview
+##  Folder Structure

+### 1. **Day 1**
+   - Contains documentation for the tasks completed on Day 1 of the hackathon.
+   - Focus: Initial setup and foundational work for the project.

-### note/
+### 2. **Day 2**
-This folder contains materials from Day 1 of the hackathon titled Laying the Foundation for Your Marketplace Journey.
-Here, you'll find key notes, insights, and resources from the first day of the hackathon, helping set the stage for the development and planning of a marketplace platform.
+   - Contains documentation for the tasks completed on Day 2 of the hackathon.
+   - Focus: Continued development and integration of additional features.

-### Documentation/
+### 3. **Day 3**
-This folder houses the Day 2 documentation, which includes:

-PowerPoint Presentation (PPT): A detailed overview of the technical foundation planning for the Marketplace Builder Hackathon 2025.
-Snapshots: Visual representations of the planning process and key takeaways from Day 2 of the hackathon, highlighting the decisions made and technologies considered for the marketplace.
+   - Contains documentation and important files required for data migration and integration.
+   - Focus: Finalizing the project with advanced features and preparing for deployment.

+##  About the Project

+This project was developed as part of the **Marketplace Builder Hackathon 2025** to build a rental ecommerce platform.
+The repository is structured to document daily progress and includes essential files for smooth development and integration processes.

+Thank you for visiting this repository!